polars-inc/helm-charts/charts/polars/README.md

 CMD ["/opt/bin/pc-cublet", "service"]
 ```

+Note that the helm tests will still use the runtime defined in `.Values.runtime.composed.runtime`, so ensure that this image contains the same Python version as your prebuilt image.
+All the Python dependencies required for the tests are already included in the image used in the helm test, and the test does not require internet access, so a prebuilt image for the tests has no direct advantage.

 ### Storage

 Polars requires large data storage for its operation.
 There are two main types of storage that need to be configured: